danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 DeckKit is a SwiftUI library that makes it easy to create card and deck-based apps.

-DeckKit has a ``Card`` view that can render a card-like view, a ``Deck`` that can render a deck of items, with support for swipe gestures, edge swipes, shuffling, etc.
+DeckKit has a ``Card`` view that can render a flippable view that has a front and a back view, a ``Deck`` that can render a deck of items, with support for swipe gestures, edge swipes, shuffling, etc.

 DeckKit can be customized to great extent.
 You can change colors, fonts, etc. and use completely custom views.